Free shipping in the continental US

 Does this unit come with the controller and motors?

 Yes, the E3 CNC router kit comes with the controller, motors, and power supply.
 The assembly manual can be downloaded from our web site.
-The appendix in the end of the manual has a complete parts list.
+The appendix at the end of the manual has a complete parts list.
 You will need a computer with a free USB.

 What is your refund/return policy?